polilluminato/linuxday-2023-presentation/README.md

 ## 💎 Contributing

-If you have any idea, feel free to fork it and submit your changes back to me.
 Se hai una idea, sentiti libero di forkare il repo e mandarmi le tue modifiche, oppure apri una pull request o una issue.

 ## 📃 License